Mentions

 · Quote

-Eric Ries built his Venture Hacks Five Whys guide around a line of mine: try to learn a dollar's worth of lesson for every dollar spent in failure.
+Eric Ries quoted me in his Venture Hacks guide to Five Whys: try to learn a dollar's worth of lesson for every dollar spent in failure.
+The line came from Amazon GameDay practice.

 “Try to learn a dollar's worth of lesson for every one you spend in failure.”